smbjorklund/media_update/doc/repo.md

 This is a git submodule that contains core Drupal 7 and all the modules that we depend on (found under `drupal/sites/all/modules/`).

+### `patches/`

+Contains patches we have made to 3rd party modules and drupal core.
+The patches must be registered in the 'drupal.make' file.
+The 'drupal.make' can also reference external patches and we prefer that when the patch is available from a stable URL.

 ### `profiles/`

 Our custom profiles.
 Currently there is only one; `profiles/uib/`.